 How do you hunt geese in the early season, before the migration begins?
 On this episode I share three strategies for early pre-migration goose hunting and how you can find success.
-Special thanks to Tetra Hearing for sponsoring this episode.
-Get you Free 2-Year Service Plan.
-Just add this Service Plan to your cart when purchasing a Tetra Hearing device and use this code at checkout to get the service plan for free: NEWHUNTERSGUIDE
+Thanks to Tetra Hearing for sponsoring this episode.
+Get your FREE Tetra Hearing 2-Year Extended Service Plan when purchasing a device.
+Simply add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE.
+When you use my link or discount code to make a purchase, I earn a small commission, thanks for your support.

 Hunting geese in the early season often requires different strategies depending on where you live and when things begin to move in your area.
 In the summer, geese may not travel much.
 They may stick to one area and can be harder to find and even harder to setup on.
 But if you adjust your strategies, you can find them and bring them home.